 I got everything and more.
 In a bid to reminisce and encourage me to organize my return soon.
-I’ve put together a guide on how to visit Venice on a budget with the top things to do, see and eat in the wonderful city on water.
+I’ve put together a guide on how to visit Venice on a budget with the top things to do in Venice, see and eat in the wonderful city on water.

-Honestly, a 3-night trip is good, but you could do it in 2 nights.
-I stayed one week, but I took my time and I also took a trip to Verona (a must-see destination for romantic lovers) on the train.
+Honestly, a 3-night trip is good, but you could also do Venice in 2 days if time is tight.
+I stayed one week, thought this also included a trip to Verona (a must-see destination for romantic lovers) on the train.

 If you want to really immerse yourself in the Venice charm then just spend a few extra days to wander the back streets and discover more museums you didn’t know existed!